-Sprains and strains are the most common injury experienced by athletes as well as by people in the workplace.
-Many people use these terms interchangeably to describe everything from a twisted ankle to a pulled hamstring, but they are two specific injuries.
+Sprains and strains are used interchangeably to describe everything from a twisted ankle to a pulled hamstring, but they are two specific injuries.

 - A sprain is a stretch or tear in a ligament (the bands of fibrous tissue that connect our bones at the joints).